KarlaMonterrubioG/CompRisksVignettes/README.md

 # Competing risks

-This repository contains supplementary material for the paper: A review on competing risks methods for survival analysis.
+This repository contains supplementary material for the paper: A review on statistical and machine learning competing risks survival methods]{A review on statistical and machine learning competing risks methods.

 It includes R vignettes to illustrate the usage of the following methods: